bbatsov/projectile/doc/configuration.md

-#### Indexing method
+In the typical style of Emacs, Projectile is **extremely** configurable.
+Pretty much every aspect of its behaviour can be tweaked or extended.

+In this section we'll go over some of the most common things you might want to fine-tune to make Projectile fit your workflow better.

+## Project indexing method

-Projectile has two modes of operation - one is portable and is implemented in Emacs Lisp(therefore it's native to Emacs and is known as the `native indexing method`) and the other relies on external commands like `find`, `git`, etc to obtain the list of files in a project.
+Projectile has two modes of operation - one is portable and is implemented in Emacs Lisp (therefore it's *native* to Emacs and is known as the `native indexing method`) and the other relies on external commands like `find`, `git`, etc to obtain the list of files in a project.